muppet9010/factorio-muppet-gui/README.md

 			--A single text string to show
 			"simpleText": [TEXT TO SHOW AS STRING]

 			--Max width of the message box in pixels.
 OPTIONAL.
 Suggested minimum value is 200 and a large width is 1000.
 Text will wrap on to multiple lines.
-Exclude the option or set to blank string "" if no max width desiredt.
+Exclude the option or set to blank string "" if no max width desired.
 			"maxWidth": [WIDTH IN PIXELS]
 		}